mcheah/Marlin4MPMD/README.md

 Marlin4ST
 ---------

-a Marlin firmware for the ST Microelectronics 3D printer board STEVAL-3DP001V1
+A Marlin firmware for the ST Microelectronics 3D printer board STEVAL-3DP001V1
 (based on STM32 and L6474 stepper motor drivers).

 This repository proposes  an example of a 3D printer firmware which relies on STM32Cube and